dlmassie67/Massie_etal_2018_PowerAnalysis/README.md

 # Massie_etal_2018_PowerAnalysis
-Framework for assessing the ability to detect a macroscale effect on fish growth
+Framework for assessing the ability to detect a macroscale effect of fish growth